Code-Institute-Submissions/houseplant-heroes/testing.md

 **Plant Profile Page**

 - Hero Image Content

   - Confirm hero image content has been correctly insterted from plant_post database.

 - Plant Info

   - Confirm content has been correctly insterted from plant_post database.
   - Confirm that the plant image is responsive on a range of devices.
   - Confirm that **last updated** changes if plant is edited.

+- Edit/Delete

+  - Confirm that icons are only visible if session user matches posted_by in plant_post.
+  - Confirmed on click:
+    - **Edit Icon** takes user to edit_plant page.
+    - **Delete Icon** triggers modal that ask user to confirm that they want to delete post:
+      - No, keep closes modal with no further actions.
+      - Yes, delete deletes takes user to all_plants with a flash message.
+  - Confirm that post and related comments have been removed by checking the MongoDB for plant_posts.

+- Comments

+  - Confirm that users are unable to comment unless they are logged in:
+    - Confirm on click:
+      - Login takes user to login page
+      - Join takes user to join page
+  - Confirm that is users are logged in they see an input area.
+    - Confirm on click:
+      - Add button refreshes page with message and newly added comment.
+  - Confirm that delete icon is only visible if session user matches posted_by in comments:
+    - Confirm on click:
+      - Delete removes post.
+  - Confirm that comment has been deleted by checking MongoDB comments collection.

 **Login Page**